Transformer Dot Convention

 Detailed Explanation

-The dot convention signifies the placement of the dot end for each winding terminal based on this principle.
-When currents flow into the dot end of both the primary and secondary windings, the resultant flux inside the transformer adds up, indicating that the individually generated fluxes flow in the same direction.
+The dot convention shows the dot end placement for each winding based on the principle that If currents enter the dot end of both primary and secondary windings, the flux inside the transformer increases, suggesting that the fluxes produced by each winding move in the same direction.

-It is important to note that the actual operational current direction of a transformer follows Lenz's Law, not the dot convention.
-The dot convention serves as a visual aid for engineers to quickly understand the voltage and current phase relationship.
+It's crucial to understand that the transformer's actual operating current direction adheres to Lenz's Law, not the dot convention.
+The dot convention is simply a tool to help engineers quickly grasp the phase relationship between voltage and current.

 Reference and Further Reading: